-Don’t be surprised if at times the welcoming of your new baby brings with it a little jealousy in your toddler.
+Don’t be surprised if, at times, the welcoming of your new baby brings with it a little jealousy in your toddler.
 This is all perfectly natural and understandable.
-In many ways, sharing the experience of a new baby can bring you closer together with your first born, and you both welcome the new member of the family.
+In many ways, sharing the experience of a new baby can bring you closer together with your first-born as you both welcome the new member of the family.

 It can also be positive for you and your first born to engage in parenting together.
 By giving them a doll or a toy that they can parent alongside you, you look after ‘your babies’ together.
 This gives them an opportunity to learn and play as you attend to the new baby.